tuguzT/hlist2/README.md

 ## Tuple compatibility

-Also this crate has a compatibility with tuples which is defined in `tuple` module.
+Also this crate has a compatibility with tuple types.
 It implements conversion between heterogenous lists and their tuple forms when tuple has length of 12 and less, and vise versa.